rinconm/rag-indexer-chat/README.md

 # RAG Indexer + Chat Interface

 A local-first, privacy-conscious RAG (Retrieval-Augmented Generation) stack built with [LlamaIndex](https://github.com/jerryjliu/llama_index), SQLite, and Python.
-Designed for indexing directories of source code or documentation and enabling semantic chat over your data.
+Designed for indexing directories of source code or documentation and enabling semantic chat over your data from the terminal.

 ---

 ## ✨ Features

-- ✅ **Indexing**: Parses and indexes a directory of text/code files.
+- **Indexing**: Parses and indexes a directory of text/code files.
-- 🧠 **Embedding**: Uses HuggingFace embeddings with support for Mistral via Ollama.
+- **Embedding**: Uses HuggingFace embeddings with support for Mistral via Ollama.
-- 💬 **Chat Interface**: Interact with your indexed data through a simple local chatbot.
+- **Chat Interface**: Interact with your indexed data through a simple local chatbot.
-- 💾 **Persistence**: Fully local storage using SQLite for documents, vectors, and index metadata.
+- **Persistence**: Fully local storage using SQLite for documents, vectors, and index metadata.
-- 📊 **KV Store**: Tracks stats and run metadata (e.g. total files, tokens, index runs).
+- **KV Store**: Tracks stats and run metadata (e.g. total files, tokens, index runs).
-- 🔍 **Consistency Checks**: Detect and log discrepancies in document storage/indexing.
+- **Consistency Checks**: Detect and log discrepancies in document storage/indexing.

 > Built using Python 3.10+, LlamaIndex, and Ollama — with some AI help 🤖